 News

-Inspections of safety systems and of the turbine, 74 investment actions or replacement of part of fuel assemblies.
-These are just examples of the most important works to be performed during the Nuclear Power Plant Unit 2 planned outage.
-The utility will disconnect the unit from the transmission system tomorrow evening.
-In total, CEZ plans to do almost nineteen thousand activities, for which it has preliminarily planned two months.
+This will involve inspections of the safety systems and turbine, 70 investment projects and the replacement of some of the fuel assemblies.
+These are just some of the most significant tasks that will be carried out during the planned shutdown of the first unit at the Temelin Nuclear Power Plant.
+Energy technicians will disconnect the unit from the transmission system tomorrow evening.
+In total, ČEZ plans to carry out over 16,000 activities, for which it has provisionally allowed two months.